 There are many differences between dental implants and removable dentures.
 Cheaper alternatives, like removable dentures and bridges, can be uncomfortable.
 They must be replaced every few years and cleaned using special rinses.
 Removable options do not fuse to the jaw bone and prevent bone loss, leading to costly and sometimes extensive bone restorative treatments.

 Dental implants have become a popular tooth replacement option since they replace the whole tooth, root and all.
 They can last a lifetime with proper oral care.
 With dental implants, you can enjoy the permanence and ease of your replacement teeth without any moving parts or discomfort.

 The cost of your dental implant treatment depends on how many and what kind of implants you need, if you require bone grafting, your choice of anesthesia, and your insurance coverage.
 We will cover all of these with you during the consultation, as well as discuss your options for financing and payment plans.

-Dr. Falk and Dr. Moody at Canyon Oral & Facial Surgery Dental Implant Experts offer dental implant-based tooth restorations.
+Dr. Falk, Dr. Moody, and Dr. Yau at Canyon Oral & Facial Surgery Dental Implant Experts offer dental implant-based tooth restorations.
 If you are experiencing tooth loss and are interested in your tooth replacement options, we invite you to contact us for an appointment.

-Dr. Falk and Dr. Moody at Canyon Oral & Facial Surgery Dental Implant Experts offer dental implant-based tooth restorations.
+Dr. Falk, Dr. Moody, and Dr. Yau at Canyon Oral & Facial Surgery Dental Implant Experts offer dental implant-based tooth restorations.
 If you are experiencing tooth loss and are interested in your tooth replacement options, we invite you to contact us for a consultation appointment.